mjbots/moteus/docs/reference.md

 Each optional element consists of a prefix character followed by a value.
 Permissible options are:

 * `s` - calibration speed in electrical revolutions per second

+NOTE: This command is for internal moteus_tool use only.
+It performs only part of the calibration process, and saves nothing to the persistent storage.

 ### `d flash` ###